WouterLely/Strategy-To-AI-Rule-Based-Solutions/README.md

 ---

-## 🕰️ A Short History of Rule-Based AI
+🕰️ A Short History of Rule-Based AI
 Rule-based AI, also called **expert systems**, emerged in the 1960s–1970s as one of the first practical AI approaches.
 These systems rely on **explicit "if–then" rules** written by humans to make decisions, diagnose problems, or provide recommendations.
 They don’t learn from data like modern machine learning, but they are **transparent, fast, and easy to understand**, which makes them ideal for business applications where clarity matters.

-This is where **BI meets AI** — Rule based AI could be done within mondern day business intelligence tools to **visualize and operationalize simple, rules-driven AI solutions** in everyday decision-making.
+Basicly this is where **BI meets AI** — Rule based AI could be done within mondern day business intelligence tools to **visualize and operationalize simple, rules-driven AI solutions** in everyday decision-making.

 ---

-## ⚡ Why This Repository Exists
+⚡ Why This Repository Exists
 Complexity isn’t the enemy — **unmanaged complexity is**.
 Across organizations, strategy often gets lost in endless slides or overwhelming data.
 This repository shows how to:
 - Turn **strategy into measurable results**
 - Risk **reduction of overhyping** and implementing complex AI models